 (If you are using a bread machine, put the milk potato mixture, the yeast, and all of the flour into the bread machine and knead for 8 minutes, skip the next step and proceed to step 5.)

 4 Add the remaining flour and knead: Swap out the mixing paddle for the dough hook on your mixer.
 Add the remaining 3 cups (416 g) of flour and mix on medium low speed for 8 minutes.
 The dough should be rather loose and a little tacky.

 5 Put dough into a large bowl, let dough rise: Rub the inside of a large bowl with some olive oil.
 Transfer the dough from the mixing bowl and put it into this large bowl (can use your mixing bowl if you clean it, and coat the inside with oil).
 Gently coat the top of the dough with a little olive oil.

 Cover the bowl with plastic wrap or a dampened towel (to prevent the dough from drying out).
-Place in a warm spot for 2 hours or overnight.
+Place in a warm spot for 2 hours or in the refrigerator overnight.

 The dough should at least double in size.
 You'll know when it has risen sufficiently when you press into the top with your fingertip and the indentation remains for a while.